West End, Winnipeg: History

-The development of the West End as a residential expansion came during one of Winnipeg's largest periods of growth between 1890–1895 and 1900–1912.
-The area was originally a part of the Parish of St. James until the boundary of the City of Winnipeg was extended to St. James Street from Maryland Street (formerly Boundary Road) in 1882.
-Development of the area as a working and middle class residential area began in the late 19th century and continued through the 1920s until the area was completely built up.
-The area developed rapidly due to its proximity to Downtown Winnipeg, and, unlike Winnipeg's North End, the mainline of the Canadian Pacific Railway did not impose a physical barrier between the West End and Downtown.
-The area was also well served by the city's street railway system with lines on Portage Avenue, Sargent Avenue, Sherbrook Street, and Arlington Street.
-The industrial area located adjacent to the railway spur between Wall and Erin Streets provided employment for many West End residents.
+The development of the West End as a residential area occurred during one of Winnipeg's largest periods of growth, from 1890 to 1895 and 1900 to 1912.
+Originally part of the Parish of St. James, the area became part of the City of Winnipeg in 1882 when the city's boundary was extended to St. James Street from Maryland Street (formerly Boundary Road).
+The development of the area as a working and middle-class residential neighbourhood began in the late 19th century and continued through the 1920s until the area was fully developed.

+The area developed rapidly due to its proximity to Downtown Winnipeg.
+Unlike Winnipeg's North End, the mainline of the Canadian Pacific Railway did not create a physical barrier between the West End and Downtown.
+Additionally, the area was well-served by the city's street railway system, with lines running along Portage Avenue, Sargent Avenue, Sherbrook Street, and Arlington Street.
+The industrial area adjacent to the railway spur between Wall and Erin Streets employed many West End residents.

-The West End was considered Ward Two in the old City of Winnipeg and was seen as the "swing riding" between the affluent and conservative Ward One and overwhelmingly socialist Ward Three, which comprised the North End and Elmwood.
+In the old City of Winnipeg, the West End was considered Ward Two.
+It was viewed as the "swing riding" between the affluent and conservative Ward One and the overwhelmingly socialist Ward Three, which encompassed the North End and Elmwood.

-Parts of the area declined in the years following World War II as many families moved to Winnipeg's suburbs and some of the housing stock was converted to rooming houses and became dilapidated.
-During the 1970s, crime became a serious problem in portions of the West End.
+Following World War II, parts of the West End began to decline as many families moved to the suburbs.
+Some housing units were converted into rooming houses and became dilapidated.
+By the 1970s, crime had become a serious issue in some areas of the West End.

-Since the 1980s, a notable revitalization of the neighbourhoods has been made.
-Numerous urban beautification projects have been undertaken and in 1987, the West End Cultural Centre was founded in an old church at Ellice Avenue and Sherbrook Street.
+Since the 1980s, however, the neighbourhood has experienced a notable revitalization.
+Numerous urban beautification projects have taken place, and in 1987, the West End Cultural Centre was founded in an old church at the corner of Ellice Avenue and Sherbrook Street.

-Much of the West End has experienced a sharp 'renaissance' in recent years.
-Average home price in the West End shot up 31% faster than Winnipeg's average between the years of 2000 to 2011.
-During this time frame, the average value of a West End home increased 12.4% year-over-year.
-In contrast, the average home value in the City of Winnipeg as a whole increased 9.5% year-over-year in that same time-frame.
+Between 2000 and 2011, the average home price in the West End increased 31% faster than Winnipeg’s overall average.
+During this period, the average value of a home in the West End rose 12.4% year-over-year.
+In comparison, the average home value in the City of Winnipeg increased 9.5% year-over-year during the same time frame.